supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/module-03.md

     > **Note:** Make sure you replace [location] with the ContosoRG1 resource group location.

     > **Note:** This will register the resource provider using the `Full` management mode.
-This causes the SQL service to restart, which may have an impact on production applications.
+Thus causing the SQL service to restart, which may have an impact on production applications.
 To avoid this restart in production environments, you can alternatively register the resource provider in `LightWeight` mode, and upgrade later during a scheduled maintenance window.

 1. Register **SQLVM2** and **SQLVM3** with the resource provider using the following commands.
 Ensure you specify the correct locations.